williammilisic/cloudcloud.dev/index.md

 <br/>

 ## 18 May 2025
-* “*If people never did silly things nothing intelligent would ever get done.*" - Ludwig Wittgenstein
+* “*If people never did silly things nothing intelligent would ever get done.*" - Ludwig Wittgenstein<br/><br/>
+* "*You do not really understand something unless you can explain it to your grandmother.*" - Einstein

 ## 17 May 2025
 * "*There are decades where nothing happens; and there are weeks where decades happen.*" - Lenin